Home Energy Labels Now Available!

 Commercial Energy Labeling Working Group

-The Commercial Energy Labeling Working Group, which includes multifamily housing, has met to analyze rating tool options and select a tool that can be used to generate an energy rating for commercial buildings.
+The Commercial Energy Labeling Working Group, which includes multifamily housing, met in 2014 to analyze rating tool options and select a tool that can be used to generate an energy rating for commercial buildings.
 The report to the VT General Assembly on the Working Group's findings and recommendations is available below.

 The Commercial Energy Labeling Working Group sought feedback on the development of a commercial building energy label and rating tool.
 Below is a summary of the comments received from the stakeholder survey.